-- 27. Measles eradication is achievable.
-One WHO region has sustained measles elimination for the past seven years and four of the five remaining WHO regions have set an elimination goal to be achieved by 2020 or earlier. - 28.
-A major obstacle in many countries is the inadequacy of routine immunization and surveillance systems.
+26. Measles eradication is achievable.
+One WHO region has sustained measles elimination for the past seven years and four of the five remaining WHO regions have set an elimination goal to be achieved by 2020 or earlier.

+27. A major obstacle in many countries is the inadequacy of routine immunization and surveillance systems.
 These must be strengthened if regional measles elimination is to be achieved and maintained.
-Periodic follow-up supplementary immunization activities will also be needed to sustain high levels of population immunity. - 29.
-The Secretariat has commissioned analytical work to reinforce the strengthening of immunization systems, and other areas that will support assessment of the economic aspects of measles eradication activities.
-The aim is to provide information resources that will support the provision of further advice by the Strategic Advisory Group of Experts on immunization, and by the governing bodies of WHO. - 30.
-Global measles targets for 2015 are proposed as milestones towards global eradication of measles.
-These include achievement of the Global Immunization Vision and Strategy's goal to increase vaccination coverage as well as targets for reduction of incidence and mortality: - exceed 90% coverage with the first dose of measles-containing vaccine nationally and exceed 80% vaccination coverage in every district or equivalent administrative unit; - reduce annual measles incidence to less than five cases per million and maintain that level; - reduce measles mortality by 95% or more as compared to 2000 estimates. - 31.
-Achievement of these targets would reinforce the Global Immunization Vision and Strategy coverage goal.
-This is the basis for controlling other vaccine-preventable diseases and would lay the groundwork for a future measles eradication goal.
+Periodic follow-up supplementary immunization activities will also be needed to sustain high levels of population immunity.

+28. The Secretariat has commissioned analytical work on measures to strengthen immunization systems and on the economic aspects of measles eradication activities.
+The aim is to strengthen information resources and thereby enhance the advice which the Strategic Advisory Group of Experts on immunization and the governing bodies of WHO can provide to countries.

+29. Global measles targets for 2015 are proposed as milestones towards global eradication of measles.
+These include achievement of the Global Immunization Vision and Strategy's goal to increase vaccination coverage as well as targets for reduction of incidence and mortality:

+- exceed 90% coverage with the first dose of measles-containing vaccine nationally and exceed 80% vaccination coverage in every district or equivalent administrative unit; - reduce annual measles incidence to less than five cases per million and maintain that level; - reduce measles mortality by 95% or more in comparison with 2000 estimates.

+30. Achievement of these targets would build on progress made towards the Global Immunization Vision and Strategy coverage goal, would be the basis for controlling other vaccine-preventable diseases and would lay the groundwork for a future measles eradication goal.

+31. Among the 47 priority countries, an estimated US\$ 801 million is needed to achieve the 2015 targets (including the costs of planned supplementary immunization activities and of improved routine immunization and surveillance systems), of which US\$ 298 million is needed from external sources.
+Further political and financial commitment is therefore required.

-ACTION BY THE EXECUTIVE BOARD
+ACTION BY THE HEALTH ASSEMBLY

-32. The Board is requested to note the report, and provide comments and strategic direction for the establishment of the next global measles goal.
+32. The Health Assembly is invited to note the report and the proposed 2015 targets.